LucvZon/LoViMAB/README.md

 	- -> Contig Mapping: The binned contigs are also mapped to the reference genome to visualize alignment.
 - **Output**: A final, comparative QUAST report showing which assembler performed best for each targeted virus.

+### 7. Report summary
+- A Quarto book is rendered into results/report/final_summary_report/index.html.

 # Outputs

 - `results/1_quality_control/`: Cleaned FASTQ files.